sjmikler/codingame-pro-mode/README.md

 ## Popup menu

 You can enable or disable features from the Popup menu.
-Refresh CodinGame after modifying.
+Refresh CodinGame website after making changes.

 ![popup](images/popup.png)

 ## Troubleshooting

-> Sync Local / Online buttons are greyed out
+> Synchronization feature does not work

-This means the extension cannot access the local file system.
-If you are using a Chromium-based browser like Brave, you may need to manually enable the API by navigating to `chrome://flags/#file-system-access-api` and enabling the flag.
+This means the extension cannot access the local file system because File System Access API is not available.

+* If you are using a Chromium-based browser like Brave, you may need to manually enable the API by navigating to `chrome://flags/#file-system-access-api` and enabling the flag.
+* If you are using Firefox, most likely you won't be able to use the synchronization feature.
+You can disable it entirely using the Popup menu.
+Consider enabling 'Upload Code' instead, for a simpler, one-time code synchronization.

 > Add support for Firefox